 SACRAMENT OF HOLY EUCHARIST DETAILS: As we prepare our young people for the Sacrament of the Holy Eucharist, we also include our families, as you are the main teachers and role models for our students.
 We do our best to assist you in preparing your children for this beautiful Sacrament.

-There will be NO Large Group First Communion Mass.Families may choose from any of the following Masses during the month of May for First Communion, although we will need to limit the number of 1st Communions at each Mass.
+There will be NO Large Group First Communion Mass.Families may choose from any of the following Masses during the month of May for First Communion, although we will need to limit the number of 1st Communicants at each Mass.
 Sign-ups begin after our meeting on November 20, 2017, which begins at 5:30 p.m. on the 23rd of October, 2017

 **Mass Options for First Communions: When available, Saturdays at 4:00 p.m. or Sundays at 8:00am, 10:00am, or 12:00 noon.